Incubaid/herolib/aiprompts/docusaurus/docusaurus_ebook_manual.md

 * **HeroScript**: A concise scripting language used to define the structure, configuration, and content flow of your Docusaurus site.
 It acts as the declarative interface for the entire process.
 * **Docusaurus**: A popular open-source static site generator.
 HeroLib uses Docusaurus as the underlying framework to render your ebook content into a navigable website.
-* **Doctree**: HeroLib's content management system.
-Doctree organizes your markdown files into "collections" and "pages," allowing for structured content retrieval and reuse across multiple projects.
+* **Atlas (and Doctree)**: HeroLib's document collection layer.
+In the current pipeline, Atlas exports markdown "collections" and "pages" that Docusaurus consumes via the Atlas client.
+Doctree and `doctreeclient` are legacy/alternative ways to provide the same collections.

 ## 2. Setting Up a Docusaurus Project with HeroLib